 COVID-19 Operating Policy

-– Staff are not required to wear masks during their scheduled shift.
+– Staff are required to wear a mask during client interactions.

 – We will allow a maximum of two people in the reception area at any given time.